IterativePSFPhotometry#

 aperture_radiusfloat, optional

 The radius of the circular aperture used to estimate the initial flux of each source.
-The flux_init values in init_params override this keyword only for the first iteration.
+If initial flux values are present in the init_params table, they will override this keyword only for the first iteration.

 sub_shapeNone, int, or length-2 array_like

 The rectangular shape around the center of a star that will be used when subtracting the fitted PSF models.
 If sub_shape is a scalar then a square shape of size sub_shape will be used.
 If sub_shape has two elements, they must be in (ny, nx) order.
 Each element of sub_shape must be an odd number.
-If None, then sub_shape is set to fit_shape.
+If None, then sub_shape will be defined by the model bounding box.
+This keyword must be specified if the model does not have a bounding_box attribute.

 progress_barbool, optional